History of Paris: 17th century

 During the first half of the 17th century, the population of Paris nearly doubled, reaching 400,000 at the end of the reign of Louis XIII in 1643.
 To facilitate communication between the Right Bank and Left Bank, Louis XIII built five new bridges over the Seine, doubling the existing number.
 The nobility, government officials and the wealthy built elegant hôtels particuliers, or town residences, on the Right Bank in the new Faubourg Saint-Honoré, the Faubourg Saint-Jacques, and in the Marais near the Place des Vosges.
-The new residences featured two new and original specialized rooms: the dining-room and the salon.
-One good example in its original form, the Hôtel de Sully (1625–1630), between the Place des Vosges and Rue Saint-Antoine, can be seen today.

-The old ferryboat between the Louvre and the Rue de Bac on the Left Bank (bac designates a flat boat ferry) was replaced by a wooden and then a stone bridge, the Pont Royal, finished by Louis XIV.
+The old ferryboat between the Louvre and the Rue de Bac on the Left Bank was replaced by a wooden and then a stone bridge, the Pont Royal, finished by Louis XIV.
 Near the end of new bridge on the Left Bank, a new fashionable neighborhood, the Faubourg Saint-Germain, soon appeared.
 Under Louis XIII, two small islands in the Seine, the Île Notre-Dame and the Île-aux-vaches, which had been used for grazing cattle and storing firewood, were combined to form the Île Saint-Louis, which became the site of the splendid hôtels particuliers of Parisian financiers.

 Under Louis XIII, Paris solidified its reputation as the cultural capital of Europe.
 Beginning in 1609, the Louvre Galerie was created, where painters, sculptors, and artisans lived and established their workshops.
 The Académie Française, modelled after the academies of Italian Renaissance princes, was created in 1635 by Cardinal Richelieu.
 The Royal Academy of Painting and Sculpture, later the Academy of Fine Arts, was founded in 1648.
-The first botanical garden in France, the Jardin du Roy, (renamed Jardin des plantes in 1793 after the monarchy was abolished during the French Revolution), was founded in 1633, both as a conservatory of medicinal plants and for botanical research.
-It was the first public garden in Paris.
+The first botanical garden in France was founded in 1633 and was the first public garden in Paris.
 The first permanent theatre in Paris was created by Cardinal Richelieu in 1635 within his Palais-Cardinal.

 Richelieu died in 1642, and Louis XIII in 1643.
 At the death of his father, Louis XIV was only five years old, and his mother Anne of Austria became regent.
 Richelieu's successor, Cardinal Mazarin, tried to impose a new tax upon the Parlement of Paris, which consisted of a group of prominent nobles of the city.
 When they refused to pay, Mazarin had the leaders arrested.
 This marked the beginning a long uprising, known as the Fronde, that pitted the Parisian nobility against royal authority.
 It lasted from 1648 to 1653.